How to Track Your Brand Mentions in AI Search Results

 Once you have a baseline and initial follow-up measurements, three operational conclusions emerge:

+Low citation frequency → Content problem.
 Your website and the sources AI systems reference contain no structured, citable content on the relevant topics.
 The solution is Generative Engine Optimization (GEO) — the process of optimizing content for AI citation.
+For a full explanation: What Is Generative Engine Optimization (GEO)?

 Frequently Asked Questions